alemart/speedy-vision/README.md

 `Speedy.Matrix.perspectiveTransform(dest: SpeedyMatrix, src: SpeedyMatrix, transform: SpeedyMatrix): SpeedyPromise<SpeedyMatrix>`

-Apply a perspective `transformation` to a set of 2D points described by `src` and store the results in `dest`.
+Apply a perspective `transform` to a set of 2D points described by `src` and store the results in `dest`.

 ###### Arguments

 * `dest: SpeedyMatrix`.
 A 2 x *n* output matrix.
 * `src: SpeedyMatrix`.
 A 2 x *n* matrix encoding a set of *n* points, one per column.
-* `transformation: SpeedyMatrix`.
+* `transform: SpeedyMatrix`.
 A 3x3 homography matrix.

 ###### Returns